Twin study: History

 Twins have been of interest to scholars since early civilization, including the early physician Hippocrates (5th century BCE), who attributed different diseases in twins to different material circumstances, and the stoic philosopher Posidonius (1st century BCE), who attributed such similarities to shared astrological circumstances.
+Saint Augustine in his Confessions (4th century CE) on the other hand uses the diverging lives lived by twins as an argument against astrology.

 Gustav III, King of Sweden was the first to commission a medical study using identical twins.

 Gustav's father, Adolph Frederick had been an opponent of stimulating drinks such as tea and coffee, signing the Misuse and Excesses Tea and Coffee Drinking Edict in 1757.
 Both Gustav III and his father had read and been strongly influenced by a 1715 treatise from a French physician on the dangers of what would later be identified as caffeine in tea and coffee.
 After assuming the throne in 1771 the king became strongly motivated to demonstrate to his subjects that coffee and tea had deleterious effects on human health.
 To this end he offered to commute the death sentences of a pair of twin murderers if they participated in a primitive clinical trial.

 Both condemned men agreed and subsequently spent the rest of their lives in prison fulfilling the king's demands: that one twin drink three pots of coffee every day and the other three pots of tea.
-The tea drinking twin passed away first at the age of 83, long after Gustav III, who was assassinated in 1792.
+The tea drinking twin died first at the age of 83, long after Gustav III, who was assassinated in 1792.
 The age of the coffee-drinking twin at his death is unknown, as both doctors assigned by the king to monitor this study predeceased him.
 The ban on coffee and tea in Sweden was lifted in 1823.

-More recent study is from Sir Francis Galton's pioneering use of twins to study the role of genes and environment on human development and behavior.
+A more recent study is from Sir Francis Galton's pioneering use of twins to study the role of genes and environment on human development and behavior.
 Galton, however, was unaware of the difference between identical and DZ twins.
 This factor was still not understood when the first study using psychological tests was conducted by Edward Thorndike (1905) using fifty pairs of twins.
 This paper was an early statement of the hypothesis that family effects decline with age.
 His study compared twin pairs age 9–10 and 13–14 to normal siblings born within a few years of one another.